What To Do Now You’ve Moved In?

 Sunderland

 The city of Hylton Castle, originally built from wood by the Hilton family shortly after the Norman conquest in 1066, it was later rebuilt in stone, thought to be around late 14th century to early 15th century.
+The castle is a great scenic place to visit!
 “Independent” is the place for music in Sunderland, it supports up and coming talents.
 It has a drinking den, disco and a venue for musicians.
 Be sure to try the famous “Blue Pint!.
 Take trip to Roker and Seaburn Beaches for a great day out, which offer wide expanses of sand and blue flag award winners for its maintenance.
+Looking for nightlife?
+STACK seaburn offers regular live music and a popular club is Ttonic which offers good music & nice cocktails.

 Glasgow